TurBoss/FFNx/README.md

 ## Support

-FFNx offers multiple support channels, pick the one you prefer
+tnx3000 offers multiple support channels, pick the one you prefer

 ### Forums